 Formal appraisals are 30-100 pages long, require an extensive amount of documentation, and start at a few thousand dollars and can go up depending on their size and complexity.
 Turnaround is typically three weeks after we receive the necessary source documents from you.

 In short: Attorneys, Bankers & Lenders, Business Owners, Financial Planners, CPA’s and Accountants.

 If you can identify with any of the following business situations, you absolutely need an independent third party appraisal.
-Obtaining a Certified Appraisal from a Certified Business Appraiser (CBA) will provide you with a substantiated and defensible value.
+Obtaining a Certified Appraisal from a Certified Business Appraiser (BCA) will provide you with a substantiated and defensible value.

 - Buy/Sell Agreements

 - Trust & Estate Planning

 - Gift Estate Planning